What is the Student Forum?

 What is the Student Forum Advisory Board?

 The Student Forum's activities are coordinated through its Advisory Board, which consists of nine students who are elected by the ASA student membership.
-The Student Forum Advisory Board is a student-run group whose main purpose is to help students connect to the opportunities of the American Sociological Association and its sections.
-The SFAB communicates and works with ASA students through the student link e-mail list, organizes sessions for the Annual Meeting, and provides funding to assist students with the cost of attending the Annual Meeting.
-On the Student Forum website, students have access to discussion groups and links to research, funding, and employment opportunities within the discipline.
+The Student Forum Advisory Board (SFAB) is a student-run group whose main purpose is to help students connect to the opportunities of the American Sociological Association and its 52 sections.
+The SFAB communicates and works with ASA students through the Student Forum listserv, organizes sessions and events at the Annual Meeting, and provides funding to assist students with the cost of attending.

-Both undergraduate and graduate students are represented on the Board and - in keeping with the American Sociological Association's commitment to diversity - students of color, women, non-traditional students, and individuals interested in working in applied settings are encouraged to participate.
-The American Sociological Association also assigns a faculty advisor to the group to facilitate dialogue between the Student Forum, the Student Forum Advisory Board, and ASA Council.
+Both undergraduate and graduate students are represented on the Advisory Board and, in keeping with the American Sociological Association's commitment to diversity and inclusion, students of color, women, non-traditional students, and individuals interested in working in applied settings are encouraged to participate.
+ASA also assigns a staff liaison to the group to facilitate dialogue between the Student Forum, the Student Forum Advisory Board, and ASA Council.

 How did the SFAB Come to Exist?

-During the 1997-1998 year, the Director of the ASA Honors Program, Duane Dukes, encouraged a group of students to request permission to represent the larger student membership by taking on a more active role within the Association.
+During the 1997-98 year, the Director of the ASA Honors Program encouraged a group of students to request permission to represent the larger student membership by taking on a more active role within the Association.
 This group went before Council and received approval to recognize the ASA student membership as the ASA Student Forum with its own Advisory Board.
 ASA Council also approved a budget and asked the group to elect officers for the initial implementation phase.
-These elections were held during the next Business Meeting of the American Sociological Association Honors Program.
+These elections were held during the next business meeting of the Honors Program.
 In subsequent years and up to this day, elections have followed a discipline-wide open nomination process in which any student member of the ASA can be nominated and elected (in the course of ASA's annual elections) to the SFAB.